WorksApplications/SudachiTra/evaluation/README.md

 python convert_dataset.py amazon --word-form normalized_and_surface
 ```

 ## run_evaluation.py

 `run_evaluation.py` is a script to run a single evaluation (with single model, dataset, hyper-parameters).

 Note:

 - The model path for `--model_name_or_path` must contain `bert` to let `transformers.AutoModel` work correctly.
+- To use sudachi tokenizer, set `sudachi` for `tokenizer_name`.
+  - Script assumes that `vocab.txt` and `tokenizer_config.json` are in the model path.
 - You may need to clear huggingface datasets cache file before running this script:
   - Dataset preprocessing will generate a cache file with random hash due to the our non-picklable conversion.
   - The random hash become same if you use same seed due to the set_seed.

 ### example